EgyptAir Flight 648: Standoff

 At first, Maltese authorities were optimistic they could solve the crisis.
-Malta had good relations with the Arab world, and 12 years earlier had successfully resolved a potentially more serious situation when a KLM Boeing 747 landed there under similar circumstances (KLM Flight 861).
-The Maltese Prime Minister, Karmenu Mifsud Bonnici, rushed to the airport's control tower and assumed responsibility for the negotiations.
+Malta had good relations with the Arab world, and 12 years earlier had successfully resolved a potentially more serious situation when a KLM Flight 861, a Boeing 747–200, landed there under similar circumstances.
+The Maltese Premier, Karmenu Mifsud Bonnici, rushed to the airport's control tower and assumed responsibility for the negotiations.

-The remaining two hijackers allowed medics and engineers to examine the injured and the damage to the plane, respectively.
-The medics confirmed that the lead hijacker, Salem Chakore, was dead while the sky marshal that killed him, Kamal, was still alive.
-In a rage, Omar Rezaq, who assumed command of the hijacking, shot Kamal again as he was lead off the plane.
+The remaining two hijackers allowed medics and engineers to examine the injured and the damage to the airplane, respectively.
+The medics confirmed that the commanding hijacker, Salem Chakore, was dead while the sky marshal that killed him, Kamal, was still alive.
+In a rage, Omar Rezaq, who assumed command of the hijacking, shot Kamal again as he was led off the plane.
 Somehow, Kamal survived.
-The doctor told Rezaq the sky marshal was dead and was able to get him off the plane.
+The doctor told Rezaq the sky marshal was dead and was able to get him off the airplane.